 Again, keep your safety in mind when completing and sending a W-9.
 Before you even fill it out, verify that the request for your form is legitimate.
-Even if you trust the recipient, you’ll want to send the completed form properly.
+Also make sure to send the completed form properly.
 Use a secure method of delivery, like hand delivery, mail or encrypted file attachment.
-You want to make sure you’re not accidentally sending your personal information to the wrong hands.
+You want to make sure you’re not accidentally sending your personal information to the wrong people.

-You come across W-4 forms when you’ve just started a new job as a full-time employee or your financial situation has changed (while still remaining a full-time employee).
+You will need to fill out a W-4 when you’ve just started a new job as a full-time employee or your financial situation has changed (while still remaining a full-time employee).
 A W-4 form requires some of the same information as a W-9, like your name, address and Social Security number.
 These forms also request information on tax exemptions.
 Employers use the completed W-4 to determine how much to withhold from your paycheck for federal income taxes.
 Since an employer doesn’t withhold income tax for contract and freelance employees, W-9 forms don’t request that information.

 What Is the Difference Between a 1099 and W-9?

 The 1099 and W-9 forms go hand in hand.
 Independent contractors fill out the W-9 to confirm their tax responsibilities and provide information to their employer(s).
-In turn, employers use a contractor’s W-9 to complete a 1099 on that worker’s income.
+In turn, employers use a contractor’s W-9 to complete a 1099 detailing the worker’s income.